riastrad/cyberbspace/posts/2024/martyr-review.md

 I've been sick with a wicked sore throat since last week and finally confirmed that it is strep throat.
 I am extremely bad at being sick, I'm prone to crank up the melodrama and really lean into my martyr complex.[^1]

-What better excuse then, to put off my writing for a bit and get lost in a surprisingly topical book?
+What better excuse then, to put off my writing for a bit and get lost in a surprisingly apropos book?
 I've just finished reading Kaveh Akbar's debut novel, [_Martyr!_](https://openlibrary.org/books/OL50528303M/Martyr!_a_Novel).
 Here it is _in situ_:

 {% dither "/img/blog/2024/martyr.png" %}